With labour laws in UP, MP being suspended, here is how the hire and fire policy works

 COVID-19 crisis: Maharashtra govt allows migrant workers walk home on humanitarian grounds

-However with the law remaining suspended the approvals would no longer be required.
+However, with the law remaining suspended the approvals would no longer be required.